 As the COVID-19 pandemic continues, we all must adjust to a world that was already been scourged by conflict, natural disasters due to climate change, and other serious adversities.
 The SARS-CoV-2 virus forces us to physically distance us from others and abstain from important social behavior.
 We all experienced lockdowns and are still strongly advised to refrain from larger gatherings and unnecessary traveling.
 Many people have lost their jobs because of the economic decline and face poverty.
 Above all, there is an existential fear that lingers in our daily life now COVID-19 is threatening the lives of the vulnerable and old.
 The main question for this perspective is if mature gratitude can be a way to cope with the threats and new boundaries because of the COVID-19 pandemic?

-You can read the abstract here.
-We congratulate dr. Lilian Jans-Beken with this achievement and keep you posted on the progress of this manuscript.
+You can read the article here.
+We congratulate dr. Lilian Jans-Beken with this publication.

 Dr. Lilian Jans-Beken is founder and ceo of the Thriving Human Science Center.
 She graduated in lifespan psychology, received a PhD in positive psychology, and she became an expert in gratitude and mental health.
 She is a scientific researcher who writes and talks about human thriving in general and gratitude specifically.
 In 2019, she wrote a book Een zoektocht naar dankbaarheid which is available through her personal website